hulasozdemir/keno_simulator/README.md

 This script explores each of these and try to determine if one of them is any better than other.

-My findings suggest that none of these strategies does not have any significant impact on winnings.
+My findings suggest that none of these strategies do not have any significant impact on winnings.
 However, picking 5 numbers and playing the Keno bonus increases the probability of profit in the long run (100+ games).

 References:
 [Play now Keno webpage](https://www.playnow.com/keno/winning-numbers/)